-Through the generosity and hard work of our parents and the Home & School, our teachers and students have the use of SmartBoards, MimioTeach IWBs, a mobile laptop cart, projectors in every classroom, and a subscription to Discovery Education Streaming.
+Through the generosity and hard work of our school parents and the Home & School Association, our teachers and students have the use of SmartBoards, MimioTeach IWBs, a mobile laptop cart, projectors in every classroom, and a subscription to Discovery Education Streaming.

 Technology Program Mission Statement: Our purpose is to develop innovative learners in a dynamic digital world.

 Digital Citizenship - practice Catholic teachings when using technology

 Operations and Concepts - utilize hardware, software, and peripherals